bmatsuo/lark/README.md

 To fully leverage Lua in Lark tasks it is recommended users unfamiliar with the language read relevant sections of the free book [Programming in Lua](http://www.lua.org/pil/contents.html).

+##Development

+For developers interested in contributing to the project see the [docs](docs/development.md) for information about setting up a development environment.
+Also make sure to review the project contribution [guidelines](CONTRIBUTING.md) before opening any pull requests.